top of page

 What Are the Advantages of CBTC?

-• Reduced Operating Costs: With less reliance on physical signals and infrastructure, CBTC cuts down on maintenance costs.
+• Lower Maintenance and Reduced Operating Costs: With less reliance on physical signals and infrastructure, CBTC cuts down on maintenance costs and mechanical components.

 • Energy Efficiency: CBTC systems optimize train speeds and braking, resulting in energy savings, especially with trains that support regenerative braking.